-This Sub-project (SP) is part of Public-Private Infrastructure (PPI) Investment Program and is delivered in support to Ltd "Samzeo".
-"Samzeo" Ltd represents a boutique at least 22 room Hotel project, located in the heart of the Omalo village, which is 200 km away from Tbilisi International Airport.
+This Sub-project (SP) is part of Public-Private Infrastructure (PPI) Investment Program and is delivered in support to Samzeo Ltd.

+Samzeo is a boutique hotel with over 20 rooms located in the heart of the Omalo village, which is 200 km away from Tbilisi International Airport.
 Village Omalo belongs to the Tusheti historical Region.
 According to territorial zoning, it belongs to Akhmeta Municipality.
-Omalo is a high-mountain (within the range of 1880-2000 meters altitude above the sea level) touristic center.
+Omalo is a highmountain (within the range of 1880-2000 meters altitude above the sea level) touristic center.
 In the summertime, Omalo is visited by quite a lot of tourists.
 As of the year 2015 statistics, approximate number of Omalo inhabitants was up to 25 in winter period increasing up to 500 inhabitants for summer season, apart from that tourists amounted up to 25,000 including foreign and local visitors.
 Due to its location and multitude of historical monuments, Omalo has a considerable potential in terms of its formation and development as a touristic and recreational area, therefore the population has constructed private hotels with well-furnished hotel rooms.
 Private investors are also interested to further promote development of tourist infrastructure, which will be beneficial and accessible to tourists.
-However, the above-mentioned activities are to certain extent hampered by poor transport conditions and lack of local utility networks.
+However, the abovementioned activities are to certain extent hampered by poor transport conditions and lack of local utility networks.
 There is no power supply system neither in Omalo nor in Tusheti Region.
 Although, the village has a common water supply system with upper and lower zone reservoir farms (reservoirs and chlorination plants) and the water supply system is operating efficiently, still there are some 1-2 day interruptions in water supply during drought periods and peaks of water consumption.
 Thus, it is required to fill the system with water reserve and add a new source.
 As for the disposal of local wastewater, village Omalo population basically uses simple design earth, or concrete pits, which serve as septics.
 These facilities are located underground and do not cause insanitariness and environmental pollution.

-Plan for "Samzeo" Ltd hotel Development covers about 2 600 m2 land plot and includes 3 000 m2 estimated construction spaces.
-Hotel "Samzeo" development implies creation (German Hotel Classification Criteria complaint) of at least 22 room boutique hotel in Omalo, which will be operated by professional hotel management team.
-Conceptually, the hotel will be designed to offer a synthesis and mix of friend & family getaway atmosphere, as well as providing adventurous and comfortable social gathering during main seasons.
+Development Plan of Samzeo hotel envisages landscaping of $2\,600\,\text{m}^2$ land plot and construction of buildings (total space -3 000 m2).
+Hotel Samzeo development has implied creation (German Hotel Classification Criteria complaint) of a hotel in Omalo with the capacity of above 20 rooms, which will be operated by professional hotel management team.
+Conceptually, the hotel was designed to offer a synthesis and mix of friend & family getaway atmosphere, as well as providing adventurous and comfortable social gathering during main seasons.
 Key amenities will include: a restaurant/dining hall, conference facility, and other facilities.

 In order to promote tourism development, enhancement of existing water supply system of the village Omalo and construction of new wastewater system is needed as existing water supply system is not sufficient to supply water to the hotel taking into account the further development of the tourism in region, and increased demand on water during peak touristic season.
-As there is not centralized sewage network and any wastewater treatment unit in village Omalo, provision of the wastewater system is also required for the hotel.
+As there is no centralized sewage network and any wastewater treatment unit in village Omalo, provision of the wastewater system is also required for the hotel.

-Based on the all above-mentioned the proposed SP envisages enhancing of the village water supply system, arrangement of the water supply and wastewater system for the hotel "Samzeo".
+Based on the above-mentioned, the proposed SP envisages enhancing of the village water supply system, as well as arrangement of the water supply and wastewater system for the hotel Samzeo.